 Hodgins and Zack (and, following Season 3, the interns that replace him) perform ridiculous and often dangerous experiments, Mythbusters-style, to prove something about the Case of the Day.
 Dr. Goodman, and in later seasons, Cam, have a habit of walking in just as the explosion/impact/etc happens, splattering them with debris.

-On House, almost every time they begin a diagnosis, someone invariably suggests lupus and House casually comments, "It's not lupus."
-This becomes a Running Gag of "it's never lupus" that finally culminates in a Lampshade Hanging:
+Almost every time they begin a diagnosis, someone invariably suggests lupus and House casually comments, "It's not lupus."
+This becomes a Running Gag that finally culminates in a Lampshade Hanging:

 Foreman: You stash your drugs in a lupus textbook?!
 House: It's never lupus.